msgis/fiware-gis-quickstart/README.md

 In addition to the entity types above, there is a special type called `NgsiProxyConfig`.
 This type is used to store the ngsiproxy configuration, so a client can find the matching EventSource url for an entity type if needed.

-To reset the data/entities the monog-db data volume can be removed by running
+To reset the data/entities, the monog-db data volume can be removed by running

     cd fiware-gis-quickstart
     docker compose rm
     docker volume rm fiware-gis-quickstart_mongo-db-data

+## Scorpio Broker

+There is also a Docker Compose configuration available for running the [Scorpio Broker](https://github.com/ScorpioBroker/ScorpioBroker).
+To use the Scorpio Broker instead of Orion-LD, simple run the docker compose command with a different input file:

+    docker compose -f ./docker-compose-scorpio.yaml up

+The entity types imported to the Scorpio Broker are the same as for the Orion-LD variant.
+To reset the data/entities, the postgres data volume can be removed by running

+    cd fiware-gis-quickstart
+    docker compose -f ./docker-compose-scorpio.yaml rm
+    docker volume rm fiware-gis-quickstart_pgdata

 ## Contributing